Why Is There a Maximum Speed Limit in the Universe?

 Light moves at exactly the cosmic speed limit because it has zero mass.

-This is just like how you can ride your bike faster the lesser you carry.
-And if your load were zero, you too would reach your maximum cycling speed.
-You cannot drop more luggage, and therefore you cannot increase your speed - assuming, you already gave it your all.
-Light has no “luggage,” it already moves as fast as is possible.
+This is just like how you can ride your bike faster the less you carry.
+And if your load were zero, you, too, would reach your maximum cycling speed.
+You cannot drop more luggage, and therefore, you cannot increase your speed— assuming you already gave it your all.
+Light has no “luggage;” it already moves as fast as is possible.
 Anything with zero mass will move as fast as possible.

 Why is there a speed limit?